DUNE/dune-justin/docs/security_model.md

-The scopes are also used to control write access to jobscripts in the [Jobscripts Library](jobscripts_library.md) and the ability to modify requests to process files.
-Each jobscript in the library must be associated with a scope and each request may be assigned to a scope and that must be the case if the request needs to create files within a scope.
-This allows working group production teams, for example, to collaborate on jobscripts and on managing running requests.
+The scopes are also used to control write access to jobscripts in the [Jobscripts Library](jobscripts_library.md) and the ability to modify workflows to process files.
+Each jobscript in the library must be associated with a scope and each workflow may be assigned to a scope and that must be the case if the workflow needs to create files within a scope.
+This allows working group production teams, for example, to collaborate on jobscripts and on managing running workflows.

 ## Credentials in justIN jobs